 There are twenty-eight OSHA-approved State Plans, operating state-wide occupational safety and health programs.
 State Plans are required to have standards and enforcement programs that are at least as effective as OSHA's and may have different or more stringent requirements.

-This page highlights OSHA standards, directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards), and national consensus standards related to the cleaning industry
+This page highlights OSHA standards, directives (instruction to OSHA staff), and letters of interpretation (official letters of interpretation of the standards), and national consensus standards related to the cleaning industry

 Frequently Cited Standards

 OSHA maintains a listing of the most frequently cited standards for specified 6-digit North American Industry Classification System (NAICS) codes.
 Please refer to OSHA’s Frequently Cited OSHA Standards page for additional information.
 For Janitorial Services, use NAICS code 561720 in the NAICS search box.

 - 1910 Subpart F, Powered platforms, manlifts, and vehicle-mounted work platforms

 - 1910 Subpart G, Occupational health and environment control

 - 1910.119, Process safety management of highly hazardous chemicals [related topic page]